Thanksgiving Drunk Driving

 Thanksgiving is not all turkey and pie.
 For many, the Thanksgiving holiday is a cornucopia of stress and other triggers that can lead to excessive drinking.
-Between preparing large feasts for even larger groups of people, extra family time, traveling, and even end-of-the-year work deadlines, alcohol clients can experience a heightened urge to drink to cope with all the stress.
+Since the COVID-19 pandemic began—and continues—stressors have shifted from preparing large feasts to figuring out how to celebrate safely and managing emotions about missing cherished traditions and time with loved ones.
+Alcohol clients may experience a heightened urge to drink to cope with all the pressure.